THE CANINE INSTRUCTOR ACADEMY

 What is The Canine Instructor Academy?

-The Canine Instructor Academy is a training facility for those who wish to become a dog behavioural trainer, someone skilled in teaching owners to teach dogs.
-The courses cover both basic pet training and complex behavioural issues.
+The Canine Instructor Academy runs in person seminars and workshops, and online courses for those who wish to become a dog behavioural trainer, someone skilled in teaching owners to teach dogs, or for those who may not want to be trainers, but have an interest in how dogs (and people) learn.
+The seminars and workshops cover a wide range of dog-related topics that appeal to both professionals and non-professionals.
+The Behavioural Course covers both basic pet training and complex behavioural issues.

 What’s The Purpose?